LNoeltner1/Group-Project-1/README.md

 WHEN I click the links
 THEN I can view a list of random media related to the search/link WHEN the media is clicked it appears full screen,
-THEN when media is finished random video plays within that topic/search and I can always generate more
+THEN when media is finished random video plays within that topic/search

 Built with
 VScode